katcipis/katcipis.github.io/_drafts/restless-restfull.md

 the HATEOAS idea before.
 What is great about navigating in the internet is the fact that you do not need to know anything about the site you are visiting, only the initial entry point.
-After that you can understand what you can do (the docs, on sites usually text intended to humans =P) and have links that you can click to express your desire to change state (or not if you just want to load a different resource).
+After that you can understand what you can do and have links that you can click to express your desire to change state
+(or not if you just want to load a different resource).

 The name REST has State Transfer on it, how can we give so little attention to that and focus on representing collections of stuff ?
-The theory behind the [bike shedding phenomenon](https://en.wiktionary.org/wiki/bikeshedding) is that because it is easier and it is easy to discuss easy stuff (easy does not mean unimportant, but it means not spending almost all your time just on that).
+The theory behind the [bike shedding phenomenon](https://en.wiktionary.org/wiki/bikeshedding) explains that we do this because it is easy to stay forever discussing things that we understand better (and are simpler) instead of tackling the real harder problem.

 But the eternal bike shedding on REST methods was not over yet.
 And there was still the pain of ostracizing verbs, an URL is a